hdinsight/release-notes/README.md

 # Azure HDInsight Releases

 Azure HDInsight is a managed, full-spectrum, open-source analytics service in the cloud for enterprises.
-You can use open-source frameworks such as Hadoop, Apache Spark, Apache Hive, LLAP, Apache Kafka, Apache Storm, R, and more.
+You can use open-source frameworks such as Hadoop, Apache Spark, Apache Hive, LLAP, Apache Kafka, and more.
 This repository is offered for tracking HDInsight releases.

 Useful links:
 - [HDInsight release notes](https://github.com/hdinsight/release-notes/releases)